 If you know which aircraft you're flying on, you can use our table below to work out which power lead you'll need to bring with you.

-If you're not sure which aircraft you're flying on, you can find out via Manage my booking.
+If you're not sure which aircraft you're flying on, you can find out via My booking.

 Please be aware that for safety reasons, you can use these options to power your devices, but not charge them.

 If you’re in a seat equipped with AC Power, you'll just need the standard wall power supply that came with your laptop or other electrical device.

 The power on the aircraft is typically 110V AC.
 It has a universal receptacle that accepts the following types of plugs:

 - US non-polarised two blade plug (both blades are the same size)